Looking To Buy A Semi-Detached Home? Read This First!

 What is a semi-detached home?

-Simply put, a semi-detached home is a home that has two sides owned by two different people.
+Simply put, a “semi” is a home that has two sides owned by two different people.
 They often share a middle wall and are side-by-side.
-Semi-detached homes offer greater value and affordability than detached homes.
+This style of home offer greater value and affordability than detached homes.

 A semi detached home are two homes that share a common wall and are attached, but have two different owners.
 A duplex are two homes attached that share a common wall/ floor that are owned by one person.

-There are many reasons why someone would want to buy a semi detached home.
+There are many reasons why someone would want to buy this style of home.
 Below we’ll list some of the pros of a semi-detached:

 Lower cost:

-A semi-detached home often costs less than a detached counterpart, because you don’t own the whole building.
-This can be a great option to get into a home as a first time buyer as there are often semi-detached homes in the area of detached homes.
-Although the detached may be out of reach, you won’t have to sacrifice the area or neighbourhood.
+A semi often costs less than a detached counterpart, because you don’t own the whole building.
+This can be a great option to get into a home as a first time buyer.
+Although the detached may be out of reach, you won’t have to sacrifice the area or neighbourhood because often both styles co-exist.

-It’s worth noting however, that although semi-detached are cheaper to buy, they’re also less desirable to sell to new buyers down the road for re-sale.
-In this report from wowa, it outlines that a semi-detached in the GTA is about 40% cheaper than a detached home.
+It’s worth noting however, that although this style cheaper to buy, they’re also less desirable to sell to new buyers down the road for re-sale.
+In this report from wowa, it outlines that a semi in the GTA is about 40% cheaper than a detached home.

 No condo fees or HOA fees